velixo/studying/README.md

 - Make compatible with all operating systems
 - Writing numbers after "återgå till plugget?" should make next study session that many minutes long
 - Clear console when script started
-- Add option -v, --overview to readLog.py that display the amount of time studied and paused, in time (hours?) and percentages of study session
+- Add option -o, --overview to readLog.py that display the amount of time studied and paused, in time (hours?) and percentages of study session
+- Add so -v, --view with no options displays all lines